linucksrox/hugoblog/content/post/gitlab-runners-on-eks-with-cluster-autoscaler.md

 1. Troubleshooting is tricky.
 We can SSH into the host running docker+machine, get a list of EC2 instances, then `docker-machine ssh instance-name` to access the instance and troubleshoot.
 1. Cost (and waste).
 One EC2 instance per job adds up, especially when the vast majority of those jobs use under 10% of the allocated resources.

-This project kind developed organically out of multiple needs that seemed to come in all around the same time.
+This project kind of developed organically out of multiple needs that seemed to come in all around the same time.
 I was already bored with the idea of the existing maintenance plan, and we were not proactive about it partly due to the toil involved.
 Developers started complaining about slow startup time - this was because of the lack of shared image caching, combined with developers pulling multi gigabyte images for test jobs.
 Sure, it's easy to say they should optimize their images (and it couldn't be more true).
 Security started pushing on us to "patch" the runners, which meant updating the base AMI images manually, but if we needed to keep this up to date monthly, we were going to need to automate somewhere.
 Now there was a compelling reason for me to get buy-in from leadership to assign this project, and I already had a plan in mind for how we could replace docker+machine and simplify the maintenance burden - Kubernetes.
 I had hopes that it would solve every pain point we had with docker+machine:
 1. Workers could run multiple jobs, making better use of available resources.
 After all, that was supposed to be one of the main benefits of using Docker.
 1. Fast scale up.
 Larger EC2 instances per worker meant that adding one more EC2 instance allowed X more jobs to run as soon as the new instance was ready, plus we could use lightweight base images rather than our bulky AMI.
 1. Cluster Autoscaler should be capable of handling scaling in production environments, and it is actively maintained unlike docker+machine.